TomPace101/nanopore_diffusion/notes.md

 Modifying the current one should be cleaner and simpler, but requires a new parameter in the geometry definition file: dimensions.
 Maybe that's the easiest way.

+Now, the meshparameters will be different.
+Which means we need a new MeshParameters object, or for it not to use slots anymore.
+Which would mean there would need to be a class like useful.ParameterSet that can read itself from yaml without slots.

+Also, the line in prepare_template_input that specifies the meshparameters for direct input to the template (line 89) will need to be more flexible.

 _ISSUE_ have initial potential consistent with other initial conditions, including boundary conditions.
 Tried solving Poisson by itself first, but couldn't get results into the mixed function space.